Breaking the Mold: Scranton Toy Company Making Army Women

 Before, women were only shown in a historically accurate fashion.

-“She’s a nurse, she’s holding a lantern, which is in honor of Florence Nightingale.”
+"She's a nurse.
+She's holding a lantern, which is in honor of Florence Nightingale."

 Imel says he's received requests for female figurines for years.

-“To do a new set of figures like this, it’s about the cost of a modest new car, you know.
-So, I checked the couch cushions, came up empty,” he laughed.
+"To do a new set of figures like this, it's about the cost of a modest new car, you know, so I checked the couch cushions, came up empty," he laughed.

 Then, he received letters from a retired female Navy sailor and a 6-year-old girl asking for representation that gave him the confidence and proof of concept to draw up some plans.